multitel-ai/urban-sound-tagging/README.md

 python training_system1 --gpu 1 --seed 1
 ~~~

+You can add `--cleaning_strat Relabeled --relabeled_name INSERT_CSV_HERE` to train on a specific relabeled dataset.
+See below for relabelling.

 ## Relabelling

 Once system3 has been trained a first time, we can use it to relabel everything.

-You have to specify the ckpt path and the hparams.yml path.
-Because of a bug in the pytorch-lighnting build used, hparams.yml has to be edited to remove the early stop part.
+You have to specify the ckpt path and the `hparams.yml` path.
+Because of a bug in the pytorch-lighnting build used, `hparams.yml` has to be edited to remove the early stop part.

 ~~~bash
 python relabel.py --path_to_ckpt INSERT_HERE --path_to_yaml INSERT_HERE